Raiden-Numerics/mufem-release/Electromagnetics/Compumag-Team20-3D-Static-Force-Problem/README.md

 <br /><br />

-As an outlook the paper[3] suggests to investigate the effect of model order, and adaptive refinement (among others) which we will look into in an upcoming update.
+As an outlook, the paper[3] suggests to investigate the effect of model order, and adaptive refinement (among others) which we will look into in an upcoming update.